-1. Any member of the Institute community who believes that he or she has been the victim of sexual harassment as defined above (the Complaint) should promptly report the matter to the Appropriate Institute Official designated to handle such complaints.

-- 2. The Appropriate Institute Official to whom a complaint should be made is the Director of Employee Relations for faculty and staff, and the Dean of Students for students. - 3.
-The initial discussion between the Complainant and the Appropriate Institute Official will be kept confidential to the greatest extent possible and dissemination of any information relating to the case will be limited, in order that the privacy of all individuals involved is safeguarded as fully as possible.
-The Institute will take steps to protect the Complainant from retaliatory action based upon the filing of the Complaint.
-The foregoing notwithstanding, the Appropriate Institute Official will inquire into all reports of alleged sexual harassment brought to his or her attention. - 4.
-During the initial meeting with the Appropriate Institute Official, a written summary of the complaint will be made and should be signed by the Complaint. - 5.
+- Any member of the Institute community who believes that he or she has been the victim of discriminatory harassment as defined above (the Complainant) should promptly report the matter to the appropriate institute officials within the offices designated to handle such complaints.
+The complaint must be brought within 60 calendar days of the most recent alleged harassing act. - The Appropriate Institute Offices where a complaint should be made are the Office of Diversity Management for incidents involving faculty and staff, and to the Dean of Students Office for incidents involving students or student claims. - 3.
+The initial discussion between the Complainant and the Appropriate Institute Official will be handled with sensitivity and discretion.
+The Appropriate Institute Official will inquire into all reports of alleged sexual harassment brought to his or her attention. - 4.
+During the initial meeting with the Appropriate Institute Official, a written summary of the complaint will be made and should be signed by the Complainant. - 5.
 The Appropriate Institute Official will inform the alleged offender ("Respondent") of the allegation and of the identity of the Complainant, will provide him or her with a written summary of the Complaint and will proceed as set forth in the following section.

-37.4.3 Resolution of a Complaint
+Resolution of a Complaint

-- 1. When a Complaint is submitted, the Appropriate Institute Official will discuss the matter with the parties promptly, will notify the appropriate Dean or Vice President of the charge, and will initiate whatever steps he or she deems appropriate to effect an informal resolution of the complaint acceptable to both parties.
-If an informal resolution is reached, it will be documented in writing, approved by the Office of Legal Affairs, and signed by the Complainant, the Respondent, and the Appropriate Institute Official. - 2.
-If an informal resolution satisfactory to the Parties is not reached within 15 calendar days after an incident is reported, or if in the opinion of the Appropriate Institute Official, an informal resolution is not possible, the Appropriate Institute Official will proceed with a full investigation.
-The investigation may include interviewing witnesses identified by the parties and such other inquiries as the Appropriate Institute Official may deem necessary.
-A report of the investigation results along with a recommendation with regard to a resolution of the Complaint and/or disciplinary action will be made to the Associate Vice President for the Office of Human Resources or the Vice President for Student Affairs as appropriate, within 30 calendar days of the date the investigation was initiated. - 3.
-The Associate Vice President for Human Resources or the Vice President for Student Affairs will review the results of the investigation and take or recommend appropriate disciplinary and/or other action.
-Individuals subject to disciplinary action may exercise their appeal rights pursuant to the procedures set forth in the Faculty Manual, the Classified Employee's Handbook, or the Student Conduct Code as appropriate.
+- 1. When a Complaint is submitted, the Appropriate Institute Official will discuss the matter with the parties promptly, will notify the appropriate Dean or Vice President of the charge, and may initiate whatever steps he or she deems appropriate to affect an informal resolution of the complaint acceptable to both parties within 15 calendar days of a reported incident.
+If an informal resolution is reached, it will be documented in writing, approved by the Director of Diversity Management or the Dean of Students, as appropriate, and signed by the Complainant and the Respondent. - 2.
+If an informal resolution satisfactory to the Parties is not reached within 15 calendar days after an incident is reported, or if in the sole discretion of the Appropriate Institute Official, an informal resolution is not possible; the Appropriate Institute Official will proceed with a full investigation.
+A report of the investigation results along with a recommendation for resolution of the Complaint and/or disciplinary action will be made to the Associate Vice President for the Office of Human Resources and/or the Dean within 60 days of the date the investigation was initiated in the ODM.
+The Associate Vice President for Human Resources or the Dean of Students will initiate prompt remedial or corrective action where warranted.